Orange-OpenSource/hurl/docs/tutorial/security.md

 # Security

 In the [previous part], we have tested our login workflow.
 So far, we have tested a "simple" form creation: each value of the form is valid and sanitized, but what if the user put invalid data?
-We're going to test a user acount creation and see how we can check that our signup workflow is secure.
+We're going to test a user account creation and see how we can check that our signup workflow is secure.